How to assess a pediatric patient's mental status

 Updated March 9, 2015

 Spend time with infants and toddlers to learn and understand 'normal' responses

-With a sickening thud, my four-year-old son's head slammed into the concrete.
-Despite three stern parental warnings he leaped off the front step, landed on the ice, went airborne, and cratered into the sidewalk.
+With a sickening thud, my two-year-old's head slammed into the concrete.
+Despite three stern parental warnings she leaped off the front step, landed on the ice, went airborne, and cratered into the sidewalk.
 I feared the worst — open head wound and traumatic brain injury — when I began my assessment.

 Assessing mental status in infants and toddlers is more complex than adults because they generally can't tell the date, time, precise location, or preceding events.
 Kids under two might not even be able to report their name when healthy.
-My wife asked my son, "Where are you?"
-He literally interpreted her question and answered, "Right here."
+My wife asked my daughter, "Where are you?"
+She literally interpreted her question and answered, "Right here."

 These are tips for gauging the mental status of infants and children: